vnbaaij/build-2025-lab300/lab/part1-code-completion.md

    }
    ```

-   > [!IMPORTANT]
-   >Because LLMs are probabilistic, not deterministic, the exact code generated can vary.
+   > NOTE: Because LLMs are probabilistic, not deterministic, the exact code generated can vary.
 The above is a representative example.
 If your code is different, that's just fine as long as it works!

 1. [] Go back to **ProductEndpoints.cs**, and try changing the variable name of **id** to `productId` in the new **MapGet** method and see Next Edit Suggestions help out.